multunus/dashboard-clj/README.md

 ###Fetching

 Your Clojure code to retrieve data goes here.
-Every such function(data source) should have a unique name.
+Every such function(data source) should be identified with a unique name.

 ###Scheduling